-The competition for GA and entry level college coaching positions, even at the lower divisions, is insane.
+The competition for Grad Assistant (GA) and entry level college coaching positions, even at the lower divisions, is insane.
 This is especially true in football and basketball.
 There are so many coaches and aspiring coaches, young and old, who are looking to get their foot into the college coaching door.
-Things have gotten so crazy at the Power 5 level that we see top assistants or even head coaches who get fired and become GA’s at other programs (obviously this is the case if they already did not have a master’s degree).
+Things have gotten so crazy at the Power 5 level that we see top assistants or even head coaches who get fired and become GA’s at other programs!

 Unless you played or have really good connections, it can be near impossible to land a GA position.
 Most GA positions are filled with someone the coach knows or by someone who was referred to them.
 Rarely does an unknown person come in and get the job unless they've got an outstanding playing or coaching resume.

-Many young aspiring coaches think they are going to land a GA job and work another job on or off campus to make ends meet financially.
+Many young aspiring coaches are under the impression that they are going to land a GA job and work another job on or off campus to make ends meet financially.
 It just doesn't work that way.
 When you are a GA, you are typically expected to be there full time.
 That means minimum 10 hours a day 7 days a week during the season, and 40+ hours in the offseason.
 That's why most GA's can only afford to do it when they are young and single.

 If you’re out of college and looking for a way to get into college coaching, your best bet to get experience without totally sacrificing everything financially is to seek out volunteer or part-time positions at smaller colleges near you.
 Make in-person visits to talk to the coach and see if there is anything you can do to help.
 That way, you can get a position that will give you more flexibility to work a second job.
 If you really want to work your way into the profession, then expect to spend every spare hour you have at the athletic office.
 That's the only way to learn and also gain a good recommendation from the head coach.

-At one point in my career, I took a part-time D1 position a few years ago, when I was 41 years old.
+At one point in my career, I took a part-time D1 position when I was 41 years old.
 I was divorced and determined to make a run at a full-time D1 position.
 I worked 10 hours a day the entire school year for $15,000.
 It ultimately paid off with a full-time D1 assistant position.
-Sad part was, I still make less than I did as a high school teacher 10 years prior.
+The sad part was, I still made less than I did as a high school teacher 10 years prior.
 Sometime those are the sacrifices one must make to be a collegiate coach.